-Go to the paradiddle-diddle practice page of the Vic Firth website found HERE.
+Go to the flam paradiddle page of the Vic Firth website found HERE.

-- 1. Watch the videos by Dr. John Wooten, a world famous percussionist (yes, he plays with traditional grip, but don't pay attention to that!) - 2.
-Practice paradiddle-diddles with the tracks working from bronze level up as high as you can!
-Make sure you practice both starting with the right hand AND starting with the left hand. - 3.
-Scroll down farther and try the application exercise as well.
-It is in 6/8 time, but you will get it just fine if you listen to it for a while.
+- Watch the videos by Dr. John Wooten, a world famous percussionist (yes, he plays with traditional grip, but don't pay attention to that!) - 2.
+Practice flam paradiddles with the tracks working from bronze level up as high as you can! - Scroll down farther and try the application exercise as well.

-Practice:Add Paradiddle-diddles to your routine
+Practice:Add flam paradiddles to your routine

-- Make sure you start and end with correct playing position. - 2.
+- 1. Make sure you start and end with correct playing position - 2.
 Use a metronome starting at 80 beats per minute and move it up in increments of 10 as you are able to do so (I usually turn on the 8th note subdivision).
 You could also play along with songs on the radio or with your other favorite music!